wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 We have added a new **API Tokens** permission for user accounts only.

 {% include important.html content="All existing users, who were previously able to generate their own API tokens, can still use and manage their existing API tokens.
-However, to generate new API tokens for their accounts, users now need to be granted the **API Tokens** permission. "%}
+However, going forward, only users who have the **API Tokens** permission can generate new API tokens. "%}

 To enable users to generate API tokens:
 1. Log in to Wavefront as an administrator.